-With respect to the Solar Facilities policy area, Staff is of the opinion that the proposed facility can be characterized as safe development that generally minimizes, or will minimize through reasonable conditions, impacts to land uses, properties, and the environments.

-With respect to the Loss of Agricultural Land and Open Space policy area, significant areas of the project will remain undeveloped, and the project is designed to minimize environmental impacts, and/or such impacts will be minimized through reasonable conditions.
-It is also important to note that none of the leased lands comprising the Project rank as having suitability (high or otherwise) under the Agricultural Model used for the Virginia Department of Conservation and Recreation's (DCR's) Virginia Natural Heritage Data Explorer.

-With respect to the Protection of Water Resources policy area, Staff is of the opinion that the project will be subject to Virginia Department of Environmental Quality regulations and permitting, which will work to ensure protection of the County's water resources.
+- With respect to the Solar Facilities policy area, Staff is of the opinion that the proposed facility can be characterized as safe development that generally minimizes, or will minimize through reasonable conditions, impacts to land uses, properties, and the environments. - With respect to the Loss of Agricultural Land and Open Space policy area, significant areas of the project will remain undeveloped, and the project is designed to minimize environmental impacts, and/or such impacts will be minimized through reasonable conditions.
+It is important to note that none of the leased lands comprising the Project rank as having suitability (high or otherwise) under the Agricultural Model used for the Virginia Department of Conservation and Recreation's (DCR's) Virginia Natural Heritage Data Explorer. - With respect to the Protection of Water Resources policy area, Staff is of the opinion that the project will be subject to Virginia Department of Environmental Quality regulations and permitting, which will work to ensure protection of the County's water resources.
 It is important to note that there are areas along streams within the Project that rank low impact under the Watershed Impact Model used for the Virginia DCR's Virginia Natural Heritage Data Explorer.
-It is notable that the project design employes setbacks of developed areas from identified streams and wetlands and will preserve the 5.5 acres of existing wetlands within the Project parcel, however, there are areas proposed for development that have slopes greater than 20% and likely greater than 15%, which could result in erosion and sedimentation issues.
+It is notable that the project design employes setbacks of developed areas from identified streams and wetlands and will preserve the 5.5 acres of existing wetlands within the Project parcel, however, there are areas proposed for development that have slopes greater than 15%, which constitutes a steep slope, along with areas with slopes greater than 8%, a threshold which the County has identify as a concern.
+While the Applicant revised the Plans on January 8, 2024, additional information serves to demonstrate that significant portions of the development area have slopes of 8% or greater, as well as 15% and greater.